Rigidity of random stationary measures and applications to point processes: Spectral measure

-\begin{example}[Point processes]Point processes are the prominent examples motivating the current work and related line of literature about rigidity.
-A configuration is an atomic measure on $ \e = \mathbb{R}^{d}$ without accumulation points in its support, and a random point process is a random variable $ \P$ in the space of configurations endowed with the counting $ \sigma $-algebra generated by mappings $ \P\mapsto \#\P\cap A$ for $ A$ compact.
-The integrability assumption means $ \mathbf{E}(\#\P\cap A^{2})<\infty $ for bounded measurable $ A$.
+Point processes are the prominent examples motivating the current work and related line of literature about rigidity.
+A {\it point configuration} $ \eta $ is a locally finite counting measure on $ \mathbb{R}^{d}$, i.e. $\eta :\mathcal{B}(\mathbb{R}^{d})\to \mathbb{N}$, and a random point process is a random variable $ \P$ in the space of configurations endowed with the counting $ \sigma $-algebra generated by mappings $ \P\mapsto \P (A)$ for $ A$ compact.
+Say that $ \P$ is {\it simple} when it has no multiple point, it is then sometimes assimilated to the random set formed by its support to use set-related notation such as $ \P\cap A$, as there is a one-to-one correspondance.
+Then the local square integrability assumption writes $ \mathbf{E}(\P(A)^{2})<\infty $ for bounded measurable $ A$.
+The corresponding WSS random measure is defined by $ I_{\P}(f) = \int_{}fd\P$, see \cite{Coste} for details.

-For instance if $ \P $ is the unit intensity homogeneous Poisson process, $ \C = \delta _{0},\S= \Leb $ the Lebesgue measure on $ \mathbb{R}^{d}$, but this example is not of great interest for us because, due to its spatial independence, $ \P$ does not experience rigidity or hyperuniformity.
+The spectral measure is sometimes called {\it structure factor} in the context of point processes.
+For instance if $ \P $ is the unit intensity homogeneous Poisson process, \eqref{eq:cov-measure} yields $ \C = \Leb,$ then Plancherel formula gives $\S= \delta _{0} $ the Dirac mass in $ 0$, but this example is not of great interest for us because, due to its spatial independence, $ \P$ does not experience rigidity or hyperuniformity.
+For point processes, long range interaction is sometimes measured through the {\it truncated correlation measure} $ \rho ^{(2)}_{tr}(dt)$ defined by